 Each add-in has to use a unique IDs within it's XML code.
 So simply copying an add-in will maintain that same unique Ribbon ID.
 The Hero Pack contains 5 My First Add-in templates that have their own individual IDs, allowing you to run them all at the same time within your Office Application.
 With the Developer Pack I show you have to create new IDs so you don't risk sharing IDs with another person's add-in.

 Can I Distribute My Add-in Creations?

 You most certainly can!
-However if you are planning to do a large distribution or even sell your creation, I would recommend you purchasing the Developer Pack so you can ensure your add-in creations have truly unique IDs and don't have trouble running alongside other developer's add-ins users might have installed.
+However if you are planning to do a large distribution or even sell your creation, I would recommend purchasing the Developer Pack so you can ensure your add-in creations have truly unique IDs and don't have trouble running alongside other developer's add-ins users might have installed.
 WHAT YOU MAY NOT DO is resell the template itself.
 That is my only restriction.

 How Do I Protect My VBA Code When I Distribute It?

-You can use the built-in VBA Project password protection but I do not recommend this as it can be easily bypassed.
+You can use the built-in VBA Project password protection but I DO NOT recommend this as it can be easily bypassed.
 I use a software called Unviewable+ to protect all my VBA add-ins.
-I go into a little more detail on this at the bottom of this page and in the course provided within the Developer Pack.
+I go into a little more detail on this program at the bottom of this page and in the course provided within the Developer Pack.

 Am I allowed to return this product?